- How does an overdraft work?

 Some bank accounts that charge fees might offer you a limited interest-free overdraft as a benefit of having the account.

-Exceeding your authorised overdraft limit, or going into the red when the bank has not agreed an overdraft limit, is known as an unauthorised overdraft (or an unplanned overdraft).
+Exceeding your arranged overdraft limit, or going into the red when the bank has not agreed an overdraft, is known as an unarranged or unauthorised overdraft.

-This can be very costly and should be avoided at all costs.
+This can be very expensive and should be avoided at all costs.

 Unauthorised overdrafts come with lots of different fees.